 As change is present in the film’s narrative, it belongs to the Coming-of-Age genre.
 Seduction, shading one’s inhibitions in the pursuit of freedom, for new overpowering sensations such as friendship and possibly love are the narrative’s central themes.

-The film does not feature dialogue, but the sound of nature, accompanied by a romantic piano score and the song Boy Lilikoi by Jonsi, flawlessly complete its poetic, dreamlike atmosphere.
+The film does not feature dialogue, but the sound of nature, accompanied by a romantic piano score and the song Boy Lilikoi by Jonsi, flawlessly completes its poetic, dreamlike atmosphere.

 Visual poetry is a great term that best describes Escape Into The Wild.
 A real treat to all senses, it earns my highest recommendation.